ryanpcmcquen/config-o-matic/README.md

 - Now supports 32 and 64 bit!

-8 options are presented when running the ROOT script:
+Options presented when running the ROOT script:

 1. CURRENT: Switches to slackware-current/slackware64-current mirrors instead of stable.